GabeItchy/Schooliosis/English/English Draft.md

 - and moved weapons since she was a courier
 - WWII stoed Altman's plans to make Aliyah (an immigration of Jews going back to Israel)
 - instead of making Aliyah she became a spy for "Hashomer Hatzair" ()
+- Went back into Poland which at the time was occupying Germans.
+- She was a fearless leader in the Jewish clandestine resistance against the Nazi occupation
+-